namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 - Havent done my Central Park citibike no hander loop in a while until today (2026-08-09).
 - One more no hander loop (2026-08-14).

+### Learned
+- got some topsoil dirt from home depot, learning that hmm, there is indoor and outdoor dirt, and all the indoor dirt is fertilized.
+Endeded up with that outdoor unfertilized dirt since its for a snail terrarium ( 2026-08-15).

 ## 2026-07
 ### First
 - First time trying out a code harness, open code, against my openai subscription (2026-07-05).